 Reading this title, you might think of psychedelic mushrooms as a new sort of gateway drug.
 But the truth is nothing to scoff at.
-Much like marijuana has become widely accepted as an important and useful herb for treating a myriad of ailments, diseases, and symptoms, mushrooms can be similarly helpful.
+Much like marijuana has become widely accepted as an important and useful herb, mushrooms can be similarly helpful.
 And people are starting to talk about it.

 Magic mushrooms vs. marijuana

 At the event in Montreal, and elsewhere in various psychedelic mushroom communities, people have begun to talk about the actual helpful uses of mushrooms.
 One surprising use is crime prevention.
 A large amount of data shows that shrooms can be used to prevent convicts from reoffending if used in combination with therapy sessions.

 Not only that, but it’s been suggested that mushrooms can also be used for different conditions people struggle with.
 This is quite similar to medical marijuana in terms of what it is most often used for.
 Many users of both marijuana and magic mushrooms now serve as strong proponents of their healing powers.

 Marijuana, of course, is used differently than shrooms.
 Psychedelic mushrooms should not be used on a daily basis, while medical marijuana might prescribed for daily use to increase a person’s quality of life if they are living with certain conditions.
 Of course, both marijuana and psychedelic mushrooms can also be enjoyed for purely recreational purposes.
 While marijuana is becoming more widely accepted even in its recreational form, however, shrooms are still far from being accepted in mainstream culture in a similar way.

 Magic mushrooms in the mainstream